confidential-computing/governance/TAC/Meetings/2023/2023-10-05/TAC Minutes 2023-10-05.md

 ** CISA RFI: working session**

 * Striking out the third reference to data in use per today’s discussion.
+* DM will send a vote out to the TAC mailing list to review and approve to send to the governing board.

 ** IAB Statement**